westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

-If you look really closley at a screen, especially an older color TV you will see that it is made up of little red green and blue dots like so: UdWCUr1FDqU
+If you look really closely at a screen, especially an older color TV you will see that it is made up of little red green and blue dots like so:

 [![Pixels](http://img.youtube.com/vi/UdWCUr1FDqU/0.jpg)](https://www.youtube.com/watch?v=UdWCUr1FDqU)
 [![Pixels](http://img.youtube.com/vi/DR2dRWfr7m0/0.jpg)](https://www.youtube.com/watch?v=DR2dRWfr7m0)

+(Click images to watch videos)

 Let us leap from screens to actual images, and talk about real pixels as they exist in an image, and not a monitor.